UModeler/UModeler.github.io/_sources/HotspotTexturing.rst.txt

 - Built-in ``Hotspot Layout Editor`` made from the UV Editor framework.
 - A triangle layout as well as a rectangle is supported
-- Auto mode called ``Auto Hotpost`` which enables UVs to be applied automatically every time a polygon is modified.
+- Auto mode called ``Auto Hotspot`` which enables UVs to be applied automatically every time a polygon is modified.
 - ``Padding`` parameter to gives consistant gap between a hotspot layout and assigned UVs
 - Applies a selected hotspot layout to UVs by clicking on ``Apply Selected Hotspot`` button.